hclivess/Bismuth/README.md

 client.py - client application, which tries to connect to the server defined in the peer file server.py - active listener, which waits messages (transactions) from client and confirms them

+Warning: I am not very skilled in object programming and would like to keep this as simple as possible